Online Degrees & Certificates

 Program Learning Outcomes

 Career opportunities in the music and media industry have never been more diverse or plentiful as they are today.
 Students have the opportunity to enter the industry in a variety of positions.
-Positions are available to qualified artists and professionals in Music, Audio Post-Production, Game Audio, Television, Radio, Recording Arts and a host of other areas.
-Due to the phenomenal growth of new media and the communication available via the internet, opportunities exist literally anywhere the student chooses.
+Positions are available to qualified artists and professionals in Music Production, Audio Post-Production, Game Audio, Video Production, Podcasting and a host of other areas.
+Due to the phenomenal growth of new technology and the communication available via the internet, opportunities exist literally anywhere the student chooses.

 Associate Degree Requirements